MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 i.
 Thou shalt be wary that **vendors are ephemeral**.
 Therefore shalt thou befriend more vendors than thou currently doth engage, for they may be friends in lean years of woe and hardship.

 i.
-Thou shalt **attend mainly to things within thy control** and less to others.
+Thou shalt **attend mainly to what is within thy control**, and less to others.

 i.
 Thou shalt **cloak thy documents** in secret robes, if they be shy, to keep them from prying eyes.